Kharatsa/SampleTransportTracking/README.md

 This ODK_PASSWORD should provide the user detailed in `config.js` with full access to the ODK Aggregate server.

 ### Instructions
 First, use rsync (or some other method) to move the `secrets.js` file to the home directory of the server's administrator account.
-This account will execute the Sample Tracking app, and must have sudo access.

     rsync -avz -e "ssh -i PRIVATE_KEY_PATH" --progress app/secrets.js \
     USERNAME@HOSTNAME:~;